Stephen King's CHILDREN OF THE CORN - 1983

-"Don't be scared, it's just us and we didn't think anyone lived here, we'll be going now!"
+"Don't be scared, we didn't think anyone lived here, we'll be going now!"

-Even more amazing, Vicky doesn't look her true love in the eyes and say, "Are you out of your f*cking MIND?!?!"
+Even more amazing, after every freaky damn thing they've been through up to this point, Vicky doesn't look her true love straight in the eyes and say, "Are you out of your god damn f*cking MIND?!?!"

 In short order Burt and a VERY reluctant Vicky pretty much hand themselves over to the evil machinations of Isaac and Malachai on a silver platter.
-And when people have survival skills THIS bad, you wanna see them die!
+And when people have survival skills THIS bad, holy crap do you wanna see them die!

 CHILDREN OF THE CORN remains the biggest hullabaloo for director Fritz Kiersch, who went onto direct even worse with GOR and an Alan Smithee movie, FATAL CHARM (found these days under the title, Mutant Beast).
 For this he worked off a script by George Goldsmith who, after over 25 years has done no better.

-So how did such a poorly directed movie spawn a fleet of sequels?
+So how did such a poorly written, poorly directed movie spawn a fleet of sequels?
 Bloody great timing!

 In the commentary, Director

 Kiersch mentions that the movie should be appreciated for what it is, seeing as it had such a low budget and all.
-But it costs nothing to have the script make some kind of mention regarding this anomoly.
-Also, accounting for inflation, CHILDREN OF THE CORN was made for over $6 million dollars.
-That's the price of SAW, CABIN FEVER, THE OTHER SIDE, THE SIGNAL, and HARD CANDY, today, COMBINED!
-That's more than 4 times as much as HALLOWEEN, which was made only a few years earlier.
-So yeah - it could have been done much better.
+But it costs nothing to have the script make some kind of mention regarding this anomaly.
+Also, accounting for inflation, CHILDREN OF THE CORN's $800,000 budget in 2009 dollars equals over $1.7 million.
+That's the price of SAW, CABIN FEVER, or HARD CANDY, today.
+That's more than twice as much as HALLOWEEN, which was made only a few years earlier.
+So yeah - it could have been so much better.
 The problem wasn't with the budget.

 Some folks call CHILDREN OF THE CORN a classic.
 But it's no classic, it's just a quarter century old.